banesrdjevic/banesrdjevic.github.io/blog/c1-chefs-kitchen.md

 A Taste of Culture

 "It only works if..."

 Somewhere in the wee hours of September 19, 2014

 "It only works if everybody walking in through the door says 'This is my program, these are my 9 weeks, I'm going to make them amazing, get out of my way!'"

-While I'm not goint to be as forward about all of this as Shereef put it in the video, I know that despite how awesome everyone is going to be and how awesome working together is going to be, I need to take the reins for myself and make the program what I want it to be.
+While I'm not going to be as forward about all of this as Shereef put it in the video, I know that despite how awesome everyone is going to be and how awesome working together is going to be, I need to take the reins for myself and make the program what I want it to be.
 And what do I want it to be?
 I want it to be an immersive community of open-minded people looking down the same path put traveling down their own branches.
 That's what I want it to be, and from what I can see that's exactly what Dev Bootcamp is supposed to be.

 I want to learn how to do, you know?
 I've been a contract writer for the past few years and while I've been getting by all right with that, I really want to get my hands on a trade skill that I can put to work not only in the job market but for myself as well.